eneris-tech/eneris-docs/docs/99-deleteme/03-data.md

 ## Does Eneris share my inspection data and client information with third-parties such as insurance firms?

 No. Eneris is solely dedicated to providing home inspectors with quality inspection software and does not have any incentive to share/sell your information.

+## Supported languages

+At this time, the only officially supported language is English.
+Additional language support is planned.